YatesyTea/esd8SmartCare/documents/prepDoc.md

-## Feature 7: Client Booking
+## Feature 7: Patient Booking

 ### Description

-Client is able to book an appointment with a Doctor, which will be displayed in the daily patients timetabled for doctors and nurses to view.
+Patient is able to book an appointment with a Doctor, which will be displayed in the daily patients timetabled for doctors and nurses to view.

 ### Input
 * Date and Time